mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 If (forward current) at least 1A, Vf (forward voltage drop) at 1A less than 400mV.

-TIP107: PNP Darlington.
+2N5195G: PNP switching transistor.
 This switches 3.3V power to the accelerometer and ADC, allowing the Pico to fully reset those devices by power-cycling them.
 Any PNP with gain of at least 50 and maximum collector current of at least 200mA should work.
-(TIP107 has much higher specs than this.)

 2N2222: Small-signal NPN transistor.
 Any common small-signal NPN should work, as this is used only for logic voltage switching.